Visual Question Answering in AI: what is it?

 β

-π‘ These techniques, combined and adapted according to the specific needs of each VQA application, make it possible to create ever more powerful systems for answering questions about images.
+π‘ These techniques, combined and adapted according to the specific needs of each VQA application, make it possible to create ever more efficient systems to answer questions about images.

 β